(Canada, 79 min.)

 Adam’s past lovers are an eclectic bunch.
 Most memorable among them is Genevieve (Emily Hampshire), whom Adam dubs “Crazy Eyes” in his roster of pet names for past conquests.
 Genevieve is an oddball stalker-type who works in Motor Vehicle Services and sports a wardrobe of fugly Molly Maxwell sweaters.
 Hampshire is a scene-stealer as Genevieve’s awkwardness and semi-nutty word vomit draws out Adam’s sweet side.
 Equally fun are Tyler Labine and John Cho as Adam’s neighbour and nemesis, respectively.

 The supporting players might be the funny bone of the film, but Adam and Liv's hesitant, cautious push-and-pull courtship is easily the heart thanks to the winning leads by Costanzo and especially Haas.
-Fans hoping for a rambunctious/raunchy outing in the vein of last year's My Awkward Sexual Adventure might be surprised by the uncontrived sweetness of the film (the irresistible presence of Hampshire, plus the marketing, could bring expectations of more T-shirt rated humor), but that Burning Feeling is surprisingly adorable for a film about the Clap.
+Fans hoping for a rambunctious/raunchy outing in the vein of last year's My Awkward Sexual Adventure might be surprised by the uncontrived sweetness of the film (the irresistible presence of Hampshire, plus the marketing, could bring expectations of more R-rated humor), but that Burning Feeling is surprisingly adorable for a film about the Clap.

 Rating: ★★★½ (out of ★★★★★)